 There is advice on how to make the most of everyday food such as rice, eggs (a personal battle of mine) or fruit and vegetable peel and scraps.
 My Zero Waste Kitchen will teach you how to regrow lettuce by planting the root base or how to make the best of leftover vegetable stalks and tops.
 There is even a handy freezer guide for all the things you didn’t know you could freeze.

 The book also includes 10 easy recipes with instructions on how to adapt them to meet a zero-waste target.
 I was really impressed by the cake recipe that can be modified to use banana peels and pineapple cores.

 My Zero Waste Kitchen is filled with many clever tips that will help you save money.
-It’s a really practical book that is perfect for anyone striving to have a more sustainable lifestyle.
+It’s a really practical book that is perfect for anyone following a flexitarian diet and striving to have a more sustainable lifestyle.
 You can buy it from Amazon by clicking on the image below.

 You can also enter our competition for a chance to win 1 of 3 copies.
 Good luck!

 ENTER THIS COMPETITION BY SELECTING AN ENTRY OPTION IN THE BOX BELOW